DimaDake/billing/README.md

 # Billing Library with developerPayload support

+**[OUTDATED] The library is outdated.
+You may want to use [this](https://developer.android.com/google/play/billing/developer-payload#attribute) instead of developer payload**

 It's a fork of the Play Billing Library: https://developer.android.com/google/play/billing/billing_library.html